 Did she like him?
 She, certainly, had better offers.
 Like that doctor, for example.
 But she would have never married the doctor, because she'd always feel inferior to him.
 And she could not abide that.

 They had two children, my sister and myself.
 To tell the truth, Meyer and Rimka needed each other.
-Meyer was easy going and he needed Rimka to push and nudge her family in the direction, she believed, they should go.
+Meyer was easy going and he needed Rimka to push her family in the direction that they should go.
 She also learned to appreciate Meyer, because she was uncomfortable, even afraid to be alone, and he was the one constant in her life.
 She loved humor, worked day and night to make her home and children look good.
 We were some of the best dressed kids at school!
 Her life's ambition, it seems, was to make me an erudite and a cultured person.
 She encouraged me to read and learn about arts.
 The reading of, literally, hundreds of books (my mother got us a "World of Literature" subscription, and we received a weighty tome every month) backfired, though.
 From them I learned to be idealistic and to challenge the authority.
 She was the first authority I challenged!

-|I am about 8 years old here, at Grandma's|
+|I am about 8 years old here, at grandma's|